-Trying to get your blog posts to rank as highly as possible on Search Engine Results Pages (SERPs) is not an easy feat.
+Trying to get your blog posts to rank as highly as possible on Search Engine Results Pages (SERPs) sure is a challenge.

 I mean, there’s so much to think about, from keyword insertion to Search Engine Optimisation (SEO) formatting.